a11rew/github-local-actions-docs/src/content/docs/index.md

 * ⚙️ **Manage Workflow Settings**: Define secrets, variables, inputs, and runners to be used when executing workflows.

 ![GitHub Local Actions](https://raw.githubusercontent.com/SanjulaGanepola/github-local-actions/main/images/github-local-actions.gif)

+## Why Run Actions Locally?

+Ever wondered why you might want to run GitHub Actions locally?
+As summarized perfectly in the [nektos/act documentation](https://nektosact.com/#introduction), there are two major advantages:

+* ⚡ **Fast Feedback**: Developers, especially newer ones, often end up pushing unnecessary commits to their GitHub repository just to test changes in their `.github/workflows` files.
+These commit-push cycles can be easily avoided by running these workflows locally instead, allowing them to get feedback much faster.
+* 🛠️ **Local Task Runner**: Running workflows locally can be used to minimize repetitive tasks in your development flow.
+By being able to run the same actions you do on GitHub but locally, you can ensure consistency across both environments while streamlining your development process.